pola-rs/polars-book/docs/user-guide/expressions/lists.md

 `Polars` has first-class support for `List` columns: that is, columns where each row is a list of homogenous elements, of varying lengths. `Polars` also has an `Array` datatype, which is analogous to `numpy`'s `ndarray` objects, where the length is identical across rows.

-Note: this is different from Python's `List` object, where the elements can be of any time.
+Note: this is different from Python's `list` object, where the elements can be of any type.
 Polars can store these within columns, but as a generic `Object` datatype that doesn't have the special list manipulation features that we're about to discuss.

-## Powerful *List* manipulation
+## Powerful `List` manipulation

 Let's say we had the following data from different weather stations across a state.
 When the weather station is unable to get a result, an error code is recorded instead of the actual temperature at that time.